kaizen-ai/kaizenflow/documentation/general/research_methodology.md

 ## General description

 - The pipeline for a particular model is located inside a notebook and a library
-  - The notebook contain s the "skeleton" of all necessary training stages, and the library the implementation of each stage
+  - The notebook contains the "skeleton" of all necessary training stages, and the library the implementation of each stage
   - E.g., the NLP sentiment pipeline is in `nlp/notebooks/PartTask1102_RP_Pipeline.py` and in `nlp/lstm_utils.py`